mazelab/phantomjsstarter/README.md

 phantomjsstarter
 ================

 Helper to start phantomjs sessions.
-We are using it in functional test frameworks like behat/mink.
+We use it in functional test frameworks like behat/mink.

 Installation
 ------------